 - Personal Password Methods: There are a number of different methods you can use, and I’ve already detailed one password creation method I like.
 The bottom line is that you want a password that is unique for each login and uses capitals, lowercase, numbers and symbols in a seemingly random pattern.

-- Use a Password Manager: There are numerous password manager software available.
+- Use a Password Manager: There is some great password manager software available.
 Personally, I use and highly recommend Dashlane.
 It’s free (with paid upgrades) and comes with an awesome password generator tool.

 What’s important here is that you establish a consistent method to create new, unique and secure passwords.